DataDog/dirtypipe-container-breakout-poc/README.md

 ## Notes

-This proof-of-concept requires the malicious script to run as root.
+This proof-of-concept requires the malicious script to run as root, in order to overwrite /bin/sh (or any binary that has a high chance of being executed through kubectl exec) with the necessary contents (`#!/proc/self/exe`).
+Note that we cannot use Dirty Pipe itself to overwrite a binary with this string, as Dirty Pipe doesn’t allow to overwrite the first byte of the target file.
+The first byte of a binary executable would remain 0x7f, the first magic byte of an ELF binary.

 Breaking out from a container using an underprivileged user is left as an exercise to the reader, who is highly encouraged to contribute back to this repository. :-)

 ## Credits